There are six content sections in the Gold Standard Career Guide.

 Fact: Prior to the technology revolution, the outcome of competition between competing businesses determined which would grow and which would shrink.
 And consequently, which would hire and which would fire.
 Today, large employers face new competition from swarms of smaller and more nimble competitors who are redefining products, services, and markets.
 Most of this competition is online.
 How should we respond, other than wait and hope?
 Fortunately, there are positive steps we can all take to reduce our vulnerability and to take control.
 We call it “creating job agility”.

-Section 4: Education and the Speed of Change
+Section 4: Education and the Speed of Organizational Change

 Fact: Traditional career advice affirmed the best career investment we could make was to acquire appropriate additional professional qualifications.
 This remains true for some professions, but for many more, qualifications will not get you hired, however many you have.
 Employers no longer complain about qualifications.
 The big complaint today includes finding the right skills and attitudes.
 Qualifications are not skills.
 Because the speed of change is now so rapid, many qualifications just take too long to acquire.
 The GSCG provides you with new ways to acquire the acumen and savvy to become and remain relevant.